-We are using a customized Evocortex R&D platform with the smallest formfactor available.
+We are using a customized Evocortex[3] R&D platform with the smallest form factor available.
 The platform is equipped with an omnidirectional mecanum drive, an aluminum chassis capable of carrying loads up to 100 kg and a Li-Ion Battery with a nominal voltage of 24V and roughly 12.5Ah capacity.
-In our configuration, the platform does not come any sensors, power management or computation units, which means it only serves as our base.
-Every further component needed, like the manipulator or the pc, was mounted in or on the chassis.
+In our configuration, the platform does include any sensors, power management or computation units, which means it only serves as our base.
+Every further component needed was mounted in or on the chassis.